olegknyazev/GameTablesDocs/reference/headers_format/index.md

 The full syntax of a row header is following:
 > **Prefab Name** [ / [*Game Object Name*] [<*Component Type*>] [*Property Prefix*]]

-*Square brackets denote optional clauses.*
+*Square brackets denote optional elements.*

 A row header should conform the following rules:
 * Must contain a *Prefab Name*
 * May contain a *Game Object Name* if the column header does not contain it
 * May contain a *Component Type* if the column header does not contain it nor *Game Object Name*
-* May contain a prefix for *Property Path* if the column header does not contain *Game Object Name* or *Component Type*
+* May contain a prefix for *Property Path* if the column header does not contain *Game Object Name* nor *Component Type*

 Examples:
 * Player